When you’ve been laid off, it’s normal to feel a range of emotions. You may feel scared, anxious, and even a little lost.

-Starting a side hustle like driving for Uber or Lyft can be done on your own terms while you consider your next full-time professional moves.
+Starting a side hustle like driving for Uber or Lyft can be done on your terms while you consider your next full-time professional moves.
 Remember, some income is better than no income.

 Talk to a financial advisor or money coach

 Losing your job is never easy.
 Not only do you have to worry about how you’re going to make ends meet, but you also have to think about your health insurance.
-If you’re lucky, you may be able to continue your employee-sponsored health insurance through COBRA.
+If you’re lucky, you may be able to continue your employer-sponsored health insurance through COBRA.
 However, there are some things you need to consider before you make your decision.

 For starters, COBRA can be expensive.
 The premium is typically the same as what you were paying when you were employed, plus a 2% administrative fee.
 That means if you were paying $500 per month for health insurance, you would now be responsible for $510 per month.
 And that’s just for the premium!
-You will also be responsible for any deductibles, co-pays, and coinsurance that you would have been responsible for under your original plan.
+You will also be liable for any deductibles, copays, and coinsurance that you would have been responsible for under your original plan.

 Additionally, COBRA coverage is only available for a limited time.
 In most cases, you can only continue your coverage for up to 18 months.
 After that, you will be responsible for finding your own health insurance.

 The good news is you may qualify for subsidies that will help you cover the cost of health insurance provided through the healthcare marketplace.
 Because job loss is a qualifying life event, you can purchase insurance outside of the open enrollment period.